Drug Trafficking — Father of Slain College Football Player Charged

 Seeking Help for Those with Addiction

 Drug trafficking is a significant problem for those who are facing addiction.
 This type of access to illicit and dangerous drugs can create life-threatening consequences for those who are trying to find their drug of choice.
 Yet there is help available in these cases.
-The Florida House Experience works closely with individuals facing drug addiction, including those who may have been charged with a crime.
+FHE Health works closely with individuals facing drug addiction, including those who may have been charged with a crime.
 We encourage you to contact our offices today to learn more about the supportive services available to you that could help you avoid ongoing drug addiction.